 - Indian Meadow Nature Trail – 0.6 miles

 - McKittrick Canyon Nature Trail – 0.9 miles

 - Pratt Cabin Trail – 4.8 miles

 - Devil’s Hall Trail – 3.8 miles

 If you enjoy hiking but want to stay in the backcountry longer, take a look at the packing information, trails, and campsites on the park’s backpacking page.

 Bring your own horses and ride on open stock trails at the park.
-There are corrals at Frijole Ranch and Dog Canyon and all horse trails begin and end at these locations.
-No riding off trail is allowed.
+There are corrals at Frijole Ranch and Dog Canyon, and all horse trails begin and end at these locations.
+Riding off the trail is not allowed.

 The Guadalupe Mountains are an exceptional place to go birding.
-One of the best places to start is at Frijole Ranch, where water is in abundance and so are trees with shade!
+One of the best places to start is at Frijole Ranch, where water is more accessible, as are trees with shade.
 You’ll see everything from a roadrunner to mountain bluebirds, tanagers, and Cooper’s hawks throughout the park.

 Have you ever been to the Guadalupe Mountains National Park?
 Leave a comment below.

 My wife and I visited Guadeloupe over Memorial and hiked the Peak, the highest mountain in TX at 8,751′ – it was the most challenging hiked I ever did but so worth it.
 After the first 2 miles, you settle in and your body adjusts.
 Coming down was more challenging but afterwards, you feel great and ready for the next adventure!